Cyprus at a Glance

-    Expats living in Cyprus will get to know a culture which is as old as it is fascinating – no wonder, seeing how people have been living in Cyprus since prehistoric times.
-The earliest human activity on the island dates back a mind-boggling 12 millennia.
-The strategic importance of the island for major cultures in the Mediterranean and adjacent areas has led to the island’s occupation and colonization by a large number of ancient civilizations, all of which have left indelible marks.
+Expats in Cyprus will get to know a culture which is as old as it is fascinating – no wonder, seeing how the islands has been inhabited since prehistoric times.
+The earliest human activity on Cyprus dates back a mind-boggling 12 millennia.
+The strategic importance of the island for major cultures in the Mediterranean and adjacent regions has led to its occupation and colonization by a large number of ancient civilizations, all of which have left indelible marks.

-As far as the business aspect of your new life in Cyprus is concerned, you might actually be able to work with your Cypriot colleagues without any knowledge of Greek and not encounter too many obstacles.
+As far as the business aspect of your new life abroad is concerned, you might be able to work with your Cypriot colleagues without any knowledge of Greek and not encounter too many obstacles.
 Again, this is due to the widespread bilingualism on the island.
-However, we strongly advise you to visit a few classes in Greek before embarking on the adventure of living in Cyprus.
+However, we strongly advise you to take a few classes in Greek before embarking on your overseas adventure.

-If you have read our article on working in Cyprus, you will be well aware that the island boasts one of the highest per capita GDP in the European Union, which might come as somewhat of a surprise to expats interested in living in Cyprus.
-After all, we are talking of a small island nation on the southeastern edge of Europe.
-Still, it would be a grave mistake to underestimate your future home country: having been an important strategic outpost and trade center for millennia, Cypriots have made the best of their location – despite the unfortunate, ongoing territorial dispute with Turkey that has left the country divided.
+Until recently, the island boasted one of the highest per capita GDP in the European Union.
+This often came as a surprise to expats interested in living in Cyprus.
+After all, we are talking about a small island nation on the southeastern edge of Europe.
+Having been an important strategic outpost and trade center for millennia, Cyprus made the best of its location – despite the unfortunate, ongoing territorial dispute with Turkey that has left the country divided.

-The quality of life in Cyprus is of course not only determined by the figures on the paychecks of expats and locals.
-Living in Cyprus, you will get to enjoy a welcoming, warmhearted culture, advanced infrastructure in most respects, and a very safe environment – the nation has a very low crime rate.
+Unfortunately, the ongoing financial and economic crisis has hit the country pretty hard.
+The GDP is shrinking, and unemployment is on the increase.
+Nonetheless, the quality of life in Cyprus is, of course, not only determined by the figures on your paycheck.
+In Cyprus, you may still get to enjoy a welcoming, warmhearted culture, advanced infrastructure in most respects, and a very safe environment – the nation has a fairly low crime rate.